villesci/quantmarineecolab.github.io/_posts/2021-08-21-Julia_Shoals.md

 author: Julia Saltzman
 member: julia-saltzman
 tags:
-  -sharks and rays
+  - sharks and rays
-  -shoals marine lab
+  - shoals marine lab
-  -teaching
+  - teaching
-  -graduate student life
+  - graduate student life
 ---

 # Shark Biology and Conservation at Shoals Marine Lab

-Last month, I was lucky enough to spend two weeks at Shoals Marine Lab.
+Last month, I was lucky enough to spend two weeks at [Shoals Marine Lab](https://www.shoalsmarinelaboratory.org/).
 Shoals is a research station which is centered around undergraduate education and is run collabratively by University of New Hampshire and Cornell University.
 I was the teaching assistant for their Shark Biology and Conservation course.
 This was awesome, because not only was I able to talk about my favorite thing (sharks) all day- but it also solidified that I do in fact love teaching.
 Throughout the two weeks, I spent time setting up labs, grading, assisting with project development, and talking with students about my scientific path!
 <br>
 There were a lot of highlights over the course of the week- but I figured I would list my "top 10" experiences at Shoals.
 1. Tagging and releasing two blue sharks! _My background is working with tropical shark species in Miami and the Bahamas, so working with blues was a first for me!_